 - How much control do you want over the appearance of your site?

 - What about the speed, security, and performance of your site?

 - Will you have multiple users helping to run your site?

 - Would you rather use a hosted platform or choose your own hosting provider?

 - Are you adding a blog to your site?

-Let’s say you’re hoping to establish yourself as a thought leader in inbound marketing.
+Using a publishing platform is ideal for bloggers and content writers who are more focused on publishing content than building or customizing a website.
+For example, let’s say you’re hoping to establish yourself as a thought leader in inbound marketing.
 You don’t really need multiple pages or a completely customized site.
 You just need to focus on publishing content and understanding what topics and types of posts are popular among your readers.
-You can accomplish both these goals by building a site on a publishing platform like Medium.
+You can accomplish both these goals by building a site on a free publishing platform like Medium.